 A more convenient way is to take a group tour from Colombo or Kandy which will take you to both Dambulla and Sigirya as a day trip and drop you back later.
 It may even turn out cheaper if you are not travelling further to Anuradhapura.

-The mid-days can get really hot especially if you are travelling in summers.
+The mid-days can get really hot especially if you are travelling in summer.
 October-February is a good time to travel to Sri Lanka in general.

 Sigiriya Opening time: 7 am to 5.30 pm (last entry at 4 pm)

-Many people don’t like to hire guides since they can quickly add up a lot of expense.
+Many people don’t like to hire guides since they can quickly add up a lot of expenses.
 Although, I will say that any historical place is worthless without a guide.
-Bargain hard if you have to, but without a guide that place is just a place to click photographs.
+Bargain hard if you have to, but without a guide, that place is just a place to click photographs.

 Also, people tend to feel that they can get good value of information online or from books, but it does not compare to the pool of knowledge that the local guides know or the hidden facts they can tell you about the place.
 We got one for 2000LKR and it was totally worth it.
 If you are going on a tour bus, check if one is already available.